 The branch has a keen involvement in the local community and currently sponsors Gresley Football Club, as well as supporting the Overseal Gala.

-The branch is a proud member of the Property Ombudsman and the Guild of Professional Estate Agents.
+The branch is a proud member of the Property Ombudsman.

 Home to former Boxing Heavy Weight British Champion, Jack Bodell, Swadlincote is a market town in South Derbyshire and the most central town in England, making it an ideal commuter base.
 The town has undergone a huge amount of redevelopment over the last decade including a new Market Square and a new retail park featuring a cinema and several restaurants.